mkalam-alami/jsx-pistols/README.md

 TypeScript and JSX as web templates, for NodeJS.

-* Allows importing your app sources & typings from the templates
+* Importing your app sources & typings from your templates
-* Caching
 * Express support
+* Template caching
+* Hot reload support

 Under the hood, this is just a thin wrapper for [preact-render-to-string](https://www.npmjs.com/package/preact-render-to-string) and [Babel](https://babeljs.io/).

-> WARNING: JSX Pistols is currently in alpha.
-Github issues are welcome.

 ## Table of Contents